 How to apply

 Students can join the programme at the beginning of the winter semester or, when appropriate, at the beginning of the summer semester.
 However, a winter semester start is recommended.
 Entry restrictions apply to this programme.
-Applications should normally be received by 15 July for students seeking to begin studying in the winter semester and by 15 January for students looking to start their studies in summer.
+The application period runs from the beginning of June to 15 July if you plan to begin studying in the winter semester and from the beginning of December to 15 January if you want to start in the summer semester.

 A list of the documents to be submitted and additional information on the application process is provided on the programme website.